oliver-io/streamerson/README.md

   payload
 ] = messageTuple;
 ```
 Because redis doesn't care much about the size of keys versus the size of values, I am essentially setting key-value pairs to value-value pairs.
-This might have some negative repercussions in Redis but if benchmarks reveal that, I'll change it.
+This might have some negative repercussions in Redis but if definitions reveal that, I'll change it.
 For now, it achieves a roughly halving of the field-count for a given message.

 # Stream Message Payloads